 But you may be wondering, how do we define payments, and how does LoanPro handle them?
 This article will serve as an introduction to the topic of payments and will answer those questions.
 Here we provide the conceptual basics, and our Payments – Intermediate article explains how to actually log them.

 What Payments Are

-We'd say it's safe to assume that most people understand what a payment is on a basic, conceptual level—a transfer of something of value for a good or service of some sort.
+We'd say it's safe to assume that most people understand what a payment is on a basic, conceptual level—a transfer of something of value for a good or service.
 In your case, a payment is likely a transfer of money from a borrower who is repaying the loan that you offered them.
 While that's easy to understand, there is much more to payments below the surface.

 When you use your credit or debit card to purchase something or make a payment, the transaction is not quite as simple as it may seem.
 For example, imagine you're out and have decided to use your credit card to purchase something that has caught your eye; you're the consumer in this situation.
 Your card is swiped or inserted into a machine, the funds leave your account, and the seller trades you their good.
-But there is much more going on here.
+Sounds pretty simple, right?
+But there's much more going on behind the scenes.
 The seller, otherwise known as a merchant, has had to pay a fee to a merchant services provider so that you can use a credit card at their business.
 And their card reader does more than just scan the card: it connects them to the credit card company so that the funds can be transferred.

 Instead of using your card, maybe you'd prefer to just send funds from your bank to the merchant's bank.
 But the banks need a way to connect to each other as well, so a third-party processor still needs to get involved to help.